ctang415/shopping-cart2/react/README.md

 Shopping cart 2 is my attempt at revisiting my original Shopping cart project after learning about CSS-in-JS, React Context, and a different way to set up React router - as well as a good opportunity for me to once again practice calling APIs.
+It's a very bare bones recreation of the original because I wanted to focus mainly on the new techniques that I learned rather than the design/mobile responsiveness.

 Surprisingly, the hardest part about recreating this project was actually setting up the React router which has always been pretty straightforward in my other projects when I didn't use createBrowserRouter.
 I didn't realize that I had to put the navigation paths for my header into an array titled children underneath the main parent component <App> and then use <Outlet> to be able to move through them.